melomg/melomg.github.io/_posts/2025-06-29-starting-a-kmp-project-episode-2.md

 ### The story

-Speaking from android background, we have couple of options like [detekt](https://detekt.dev/docs/intro), [ktlint](https://pinterest.github.io/ktlint/latest/) on top of Android's [lint tool](https://developer.android.com/studio/write/lint) for static code analysis and more (pmd, checkstyle etc...).
-Code formatters like [Spotless](https://github.com/diffplug/spotless) works well with `ktlint`.
+Speaking from an Android background, we have a couple of options like [detekt](https://detekt.dev/docs/intro), [ktlint](https://pinterest.github.io/ktlint/latest/) on top of Android's [lint tool](https://developer.android.com/studio/write/lint) for static code analysis and more (pmd, checkstyle etc...).
+Code formatters like [Spotless](https://github.com/diffplug/spotless) work well with `ktlint`.
 I'm not gonna compare `ktlint` and `detekt` in this article (it has been done many times in the past in different articles like in [Medium](https://medium.com/@SaezChristopher/detekt-vs-ktlint-2024-which-linter-is-the-best-for-an-android-project-d1b7585a0103) and in [ChatGPT](https://chatgpt.com/s/t_6860547358708191a1547bbf7ecdc616)), but both tools can work for Kotlin Multiplatform projects and allow analysis of platform-specific code (JVM, JS, Native).
 I'm more used to working with `detekt` and like their suggestion to [tweak the rules](https://detekt.dev/docs/introduction/compose/) to work with Google's [Compose API Guidelines](https://android.googlesource.com/platform/frameworks/support/+/androidx-main/compose/docs/compose-api-guidelines.md).

-But the problem is by default, `Detekt` looks for Kotlin and Java source codes within a standard Gradle project as mentioned [here](https://github.com/detekt/detekt/discussions/3467).
+But the problem is by default, `Detekt` looks for Kotlin and Java source code within a standard Gradle project as mentioned [here](https://github.com/detekt/detekt/discussions/3467).
 You can probably see these discussions when you Google how to make `Detekt` work for a KMP project (by the time of writing);

 - [how are you using Detekt on multiplatform projects...](https://slack-chats.kotlinlang.org/t/8082454/how-are-you-using-detekt-on-multiplatform-projects-these-day)
 - [If I wanted to run detekt tasks on all KMP source ...](https://slack-chats.kotlinlang.org/t/12654956/if-i-wanted-to-run-detekt-tasks-on-all-kmp-source-sets-in-my)